Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/ConfiguringHubAdvanced.md

-Deeper Configuration of the Fr8 Hub
+Configuration of the Fr8 Hub
 ========================

 If you simply fire a Fr8 Hub up locally, its core should work with no additional require configuration beyond the setting of your master administrator account.